M64GitHub/remembra/README.md

 When Reflection Mode is turned off, REMEMBRA behaves like a powerful, modern chat interface.
 When Reflection Mode is enabled, an experimental memory system is activated that allows the AI to develop persistence across sessions.

+## Origins

+I started REMEMBRA as an experiment to explore memory, "reflection", a "sense" of time, and persistent persona-like behavior in local LLM systems.
+To run those experiments, I needed a transparent and controllable chat interface.
+Over time, that interface became useful in its own right, and REMEMBRA intentionally evolved into both: a practical chat workspace and an optional environment for studying memory-aware, reflective system behavior.

 ## Who Is This For?

 **If you just want a good chat client**